-The Belgium forward was a target for Palace in the following transfer window, but remained at Chelsea.
+The Belgium forward was a target for Palace in the next transfer window, but remained at Chelsea.
 He made 24 appearances, though few of them were starts, scoring seven goals.

 Batshuayi did return to Selhurst Park last season, though scored just two goals from 18 Premier League appearances for the Eagles.

-The 27-year-old had entered the final year of his Chelsea deal, but that has now been renewed, with an immediate season-long loan to Turkish champions Besiktas confirmed on Wednesday.
+The 27 year-old had entered the final year of his Chelsea deal, but that has now been renewed, with an immediate season-long loan to Turkish champion Besiktas confirmed.